 Contact Your Provider: If you cannot pay your electricity contact your utility provider.
 While most providers have resumed shutoffs, many will work with you to set up a payment plan or find assistance.
 The sooner you contact your provider, the better.

-Some cities have also created programs to help with utility bills.
+Many cities and utility providers have also created programs to help with utility bills.

 Companies halting gas shutoffs: